Work to restore unity in the North, Gen. Akilu tasks ACF - New Telegraph

 General Haliru Akilu (rtd) has urged the Arewa Consultative Forum (ACF) to work assiduously to restore unity, love, understanding and tolerance amongst the Northern folk.

-Speaking while inaugurating the ACF Kano Chapter on Tuesday, the former Military Intelligence spy master, said the restoration of the lost glory of the North should be the guiding principles of the Pan Northern cultural group.
+Speaking while inaugurating the ACF Kano Chapter, the former intelligence spy master, said the restoration of the lost glory of the North should be the guiding principles of the Pan Northern cultural group.

 The ACF resuscitated the Kano Chapter, with the appointment of a caretaker committee to run the affairs of the group for six months.